The rainbow trout is an extremely popular species that is found all over the world and targeted by millions of anglers.

 Of course, most of us anglers will never catch a rainbow trout of those dimensions.
-Instead, a majority of trout anglers will catch average-sized bows, which are, nonetheless, highly sought-after and beautiful fish.
+Instead, most trout anglers will catch average-sized bows, which are, nonetheless, highly sought-after and beautiful fish.

 No matter where you are fishing for them in the world, the average size of rainbow trout will be between 15 and 25 inches and 1 and 5lb.

-Naturally, plenty of factors will dictate any population’s average size, both underneath and above the surface.
+Naturally, many factors will dictate any population’s average size, both underneath and above the surface.
 Some of them include the following: